ravindrakumar-iitkgp/MultimodalTweetsClassification/exp/external/README.md

 * Precision_Module have been taken from Fastai Liberary and modified accordingly.
-* aidrtokenize module and stop_word_english txt file have been taken from https://github.com/firojalam/multimodal_social_media/tree/master/bin
+* aidrtokenize module and stop_word_english txt file have been borrowed from https://github.com/firojalam/multimodal_social_media/tree/master/bin